 when the summer sun shines: Beets, Raspberries, Carrots, Cherry Tomatoes, Green Onions, Basil, Kale or Swiss Chard, Snap Peas, Summer Squash

 as the nights begin to cool: Green Beans, Strawberries, Carrots, Celery, Cucumber, Arugula, Tomatoes, Turnip, Winter Squash

 Do I get to choose what I want?

 Yes!
-If you come to pick up your produce at the farm, you will have several options to choose from, as well as the option to purchase additional produce, including bulk purchasing of lower-grade items for canning, juicing, etc. If you choose to pick up in Fernwood, your items will be selected for you (although you will have the option when you sign up of naming a couple items you would rather avoid).
+If you come to pick up your produce at the farm stand, you will have several options to choose from, as well as the option to purchase additional produce, including bulk purchasing of bulk items for canning, juicing, etc. If you choose to pick up in Fernwood, your items will be selected for you (although you will have the option when you sign up of naming a couple items you would rather avoid).

 How do I get my produce?